Sick British toddler at center of legal battle dies

 Supporters prayed for the toddler in St. Peter's Square to show solidarity with his parents, while in Warsaw people placed candles, teddy bears and notes in front of the British embassy.

-Emotions have run high over the case, with supporters protesting regularly outside the hospital, at times trying to storm its entrance.
+Emotions have run high over the case, with supporters staging angry protests regularly outside the hospital, at times trying to storm its entrance.

-Alder Hey said staff had been subjected to a "barrage of highly abusive and threatening language and behavior."

 Alfie's mother, 20-year-old Kate James, posted that she was heartbroken over Alfie's death but added, "thank you everyone for all your support."